How to use Window functions in Apache Spark

 ~~~~

-Note that for Telecommunications the value of contributions MasGrandes is 90=40+25+25, since orderBy does not take into account that Petroquímica is in the next row, but that the value 25 is the same in both rows.
+As can be seen, Telecommunications the value of percBiggerSectors is 90=40+25+25.
+In this sense, orderBy does not take into account that Petrochemical is in the next row, but that the value 25 is the same in both rows.
 Another important feature that emerges from this example is that it is not necessary to use partitionBy together with orderBy.
 If partionBy is not included, in the group is simply all data.

-orderBy is also useful when we want to use order to create variables.
-For example, with the grade data we used in the previous section we could create a ranking of students according to their grade within each class:
+On the other hand, orderBy is also useful when we want to use order to create variables.
+For example, with the grade data we used in the previous section, we could create a ranking of students according to their grade within each class:

 ~~~~ python